Qiskit/qiskit-aer/CONTRIBUTING.md

     Default: Auto
     Example: ``python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA -DAER_CUDA_ARCH="5.2; 5.3"``

-* USE_CONAN
+* DISABLE_CONAN

     This flag allows disabling the Conan package manager.
-This will force CMake to look for the libraries in use on your system path.
-This disables version checking, so you will need to verify the versions of the required libraries manually, or via testing.
+This will force CMake to look for the libraries in use on your system path, relying on FindPackage CMake mechanism and the appropriate configuration of libraries in order to use it.
+    If a specific version is not found, the build system will look for any version available, although this may produce build errors or incorrect behaviour.

+    __WARNING__: This is not the official procedure to build AER.
+Thus, the user is responsible of providing all needed libraries and corresponding files to make them findable to CMake.

-    This is also available as the environment variable ``USE_CONAN``, which overrides the CMake flag of the same name.
+    This is also available as the environment variable ``DISABLE_CONAN``, which overrides the CMake flag of the same name.

     Values: ON | OFF
-    Default: ON
+    Default: OFF
-    Example: ``python ./setup.py bdist_wheel -- -DUSE_CONAN=OFF``
+    Example: ``python ./setup.py bdist_wheel -- -DDISABLE_CONAN=ON``

 ## Tests